dmeybohm/dot-notation/README.md

 ));
 ```

-This should catch most mistakes when using the dot notation, but note that
+This should catch some mistakes when using the dot notation, but note that
 PHP itself will happily override keys in the same array.
 So, the following
 will not throw an error: